-A TWI & Kata Summit Europe Masterclass
+A TWI & Kata Summit Europe Offering

 The Job Instruction Method is fairly straight forward for training cyclical and repetitive jobs.
 There are many jobs or tasks that are not repetitive and do not follow the typical structure of presenting the job step-by-step.
 For example, thinking or decision making or judgement.
 What is the first step of the thought process?
 What is the second and so on?